Thermal Optics Terminology Explained

 How to use Thermal Optics Terminology

-Contact a reputable dealer and lay out what you want the optic for and how you plan to use it.
-I have always been one of those guys that tries to cut out the middle man.
+Contact a reputable dealer and layout what you want the optic for and how you plan to use it.
+I have always been one of those guys that try to cut out the middle man.
 This is one time when you need not just a good dealer, but a great dealer like Jason Robertson at Outdoor Legacy.
 When you buy new optics, the prices are pretty much the same.
 The difference is the guidance you get before the purchase and the customer service you get after.
 Also, be wary of dealers who claim to sell at a discount because customer service before and after the sale can be worth a lot more than a discount on a scope.

 Based on my past experience, you can not beat the information you get from Outdoor Legacy.
 Jason and HansETX are constantly evaluating Night Vision and Thermal Optics.
-They produce some of the most informative YoutTube videos and pocast programs you will find.
+They produce some of the most informative YoutTube videos and podcast programs you will find.
 Outdoor Legacy is not a department store or big box store.
 They specialize in night vision and thermal optics and superior customer service.

 But don’t take my word for it.
 Check out the informative Late Night Vision Show on YouTube or search for the show on any podcast app.
 Be sure to visit the Outdoor Legacy website or give them a call at (877)350-1818.